Brief thaw gives way to much colder pattern

-An arctic cold front brought a coating of snow to southeastern portion of the state, creating slippery travel conditions.
-Skies will partially clear this afternoon, but temperatures will be confined to the low to mid-20s, after a brief period of moderation Wednesday in the upper 40s.
+An arctic cold front brought a light coating of snow to southeastern portion of the state early this morning.
+Skies will be slow to brighten this afternoon, and a few lake-effect flurries will linger until mid-afternoon.
+Temperatures will be confined to the low to mid-20s, with wind chills in the low 10safter a brief thaw Wednesday saw readings in the upper 40s.

-Cold high pressure will settle in with a relatively dry northwesterly flow steering storm systems well south of Ohio and off the Mid-Atlantic Coast the next few days
+Cold high pressure will settle in, with a relatively dry northwesterly flow steering storm systems well south of Ohio and off the Mid-Atlantic Coast.
+We can expect more sunshine as the lake-effect cloud cover has dissipated, but afternoon temperatures will remain very cold, in the low 20s.
+Tonight will be frigid, with readings falling into the single digit under fair skies.

-A cold front will arrive late Saturday, but lacking moisture only a few flurries are likely with reinforcing shot of cold air Sunday.
-Temperatures will edge back into the low 30s Saturday, the turn slightly colder Sunday.
-A disturbance could bring a little light snow Sunday night.
+A cold front will arrive late Saturday, with increasing clouds, but lacking moisture only a few flurries are likely with reinforcing shot of cold air.
+Temperatures will approach 30 degrees Saturday afternoon, the turn slightly colder Sunday.
+A disturbance could bring a little light snow later on Sunday.

 The weather will remain cold next week.
 Another Alberta Clipper could bring a a wintry mix Tuesday, followed by another blast of cold air.